San Antonio Community Resource Directory

 Updated within the last month

-Mission Road's Host Companion Care program partners with families to provide professional training, oversight, and often immediate and urgent assistance.
-We help families and caregivers create and maintain a safe home environment where adults with IDD can flourish socially, emotionally and physically.
+Our Mission Road Host Companion Care program partners with families to provide professional training, oversight, and often immediate and urgent assistance.
+We help families and caregivers create and maintain a safe home environment where adults with IDD can flourish socially, emotionally, and physically.

 While the ISS services program is funded by the Medicaid waiver programs of HCS/TxHmLv and DBMD, we do accept individuals funded through CLASS, ICF, GR, and private pay.